wasmerio/old-docs.wasmer.io/docs/runtime/c-integration/installation.md

 sidebar_label: Installation
 ---

-To build C applications that use the Wasmer runtime as a host for guest wasm modules, you will need Rust installed.
+To build C applications that use the Wasmer runtime as a host for guest WASM modules, you will need Rust installed.
 We suggest [Cmake](https://cmake.org/), and make for building your host application.
 Rust is needed to build the wasmer runtime, Cmake and make will be used to build the host application itself.

 # Installing Rust